Rodentman87/slashasaurus/README.md

 ## Latest Changelogs

+### 0.4.2

+- A couple small fixes when detecting whether or not a Page was updated after a reload from persistent storage.
+  - Specifically dealing with emoji and labels in buttons and colors in embeds

 ### 0.4.1

 - A couple small fixes when detecting whether or not a Page was updated after a reload from persistent storage.